robblovell/TheOath/README.md

 </td>
 <td vlign="top" style="vertical-align:top">

-Weapons must not be brought to a protest because it enables violence whether that weapon is used defensively or offensively.
-Do not bring a weapon to a protest, no guns, knives, batons or any instrument that can be used to hurt someone.
-A weapon is not a means of defence, it is a temptation to use violence.

-Stopping violence around the protest helps people stay focused on what is important: staying non-violent.
-Help each other to quell anger and respond with love so that the message of the protest will be heard.
+Help people who are hurt only if you are coming to help from a place of certainty, safety, knowledge of your surroundings and of the risk you are taking.
+Helping the hurt will keep people healthy so that they can continue to participate.

+By listening to the leaders of the protest, you can coordinate with protest activities and help communicate coherent and clear messages.
+The first responsibility of the protest and protesters is to communicate to bystanders what the problem is and what remedy is required.

 When the police are informed, they do not have an excuse to work against the protest.
-Police should come to see their duty as protecting both the protester, property and the bystanders.
+Police should come to see their duty as protecting the protester, property and bystanders.
 By cooperating with police, they can come to understand the motivations of the protest.

-Throwing things at police, military or anyone will be seen as an act of violence and will be responded to with disproportionate force.
-Throwing any projectile will be seen as an act of violence even if it is non-lethal.
-Water bottles, rocks, eggs, fireworks, shoes and other like objects can hurt someone if they hit them in unfortunate ways.
-One exception is glitter or soap bubbles which can’t be construed as violent.
+Committing crimes is self serving and not the purpose of protest.

+Eating and sleeping before attending a protest will help to control feelings of anger.
+The human body is built to short circuit the brain in dangerous situations and will create the desire for violence.
+This short circuit becomes more sensitive as we become tired and hungry.

+When we become emotional it is more difficult to control ourselves.
+We must not respond to violence with violence, even when feeling angry or fearful.
+We must stand if we can, run to protect ourselves if we must, or remove ourselves if we cannot control our actions.
+If we feel self righteous we will feel we have an excuse for retribution.
+But, we should not take that path because this will hurt the cause.

 Finally, nighttime protests are more difficult because it is much easier to get away with violence, crime and vandalism.
 It is also much harder to distinguish rioter from protester.
-If a protest must take place at night, more coordination with the police will be necessary to identify vandals and thieves and keep protesters safe.
+If a protest must take place at night, more coordination with the protest leaders and police will be necessary to keep the things peaceful, identify vandals and thieves and keep protesters safe.

 Robb E. Lovell
 <br><br>